Prepared by the New Zealand Embassy in Dublin in collaboration with NZTE and the EUR Division in Wellington

 The trade exposure, supply chain and investment challenges are just some of the many complexities the agri-food sector is having to grapple with as it manages Brexit.
 There is significant uncertainty, anxiety and cost concerns over how arrangements post 31 December 2020 will impact these interests.

 For New Zealand traders exporting to the EU, trade will continue as usual from 1 January 2021, subject to the satisfactory resolution of important arrangements for certain agricultural goods traded under the EU’s current World Trade Organisation quota obligations to New Zealand.
 If a trade deal is not reached between the EU and UK, however, New Zealand companies that export to the EU from New Zealand and then move goods to the UK (or vice versa) will need to ensure compliance with EU Customs Tariff, UK Global Tariff and related customs rules (exceptions exist for goods in transit), as well a different sanitary and phytosanitary certification.
-NZTE has updated its Brexit preparedness website, providing information on the changes that will take place for companies that operate in or trade with or between the UK and EU from the end of the transition period.
-You can access the updated webpage at www.nzte.govt.nz/brexit.
+NZTE has updated its Brexit preparedness website(external link), providing information on the changes that will take place for companies that operate in or trade with or between the UK and EU from the end of the transition period.

 C) Meeting the Environment Challenge